RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 The *Technical Committee* (TC) may also disqualify the team for the entire competition.

 1. **Penalty for faking robots**: If a team starts a test, but it does not solve any of the partial tasks (and is obviously not trying to do so), a penalty of *250 points* is handed out.
-The decision is made by the referees and the monitoring TC member.
+The decision is made by the monitoring TC member.

 1. **Extra penalty for collision**: In case of major, (grossly) negligent collisions the *Technical Committee* (TC) may disqualify the team for a test (the team receives *0 points*), or for the entire competition.

-1. **Not showing up as referee or jury member**: If a team does not provide a referee or jury member (being at the *Arena* on time), the team receives a penalty of *250 points*, and will be remembered for qualification decisions in future competitions.
+1. **Not showing up as scorer or volunteer**: If a team does not provide a scorer or volunteer (being at the *Arena* on time), the team receives a penalty of *250 points*, and will be remembered for qualification decisions in future competitions.
-Jury members missing a performance to evaluate are excluded from the jury, and the team is disqualified from the test (receives *0 points*).
+Scorer missing a performance to evaluate are excluded from the scoring, and the team is disqualified from the test (receives *0 points*).

 1. **Modifying or altering standard platform robots**: If any unauthorized modification is found on a Standard Platform League robot, the responsible team will be immediately disqualified for the entire competition while also receiving a penalty of *500 points* in the overall score.
 This behavior will be remembered for qualification decisions in future competitions.